fhodun/fhodun/README.md

 <!--
-- 🔭 I’m currently working on anything
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning something
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on everything
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with nothing
+- 🤔 I’m looking for help with
-- 💬 Ask me about nothing
+- 💬 Ask me about
-- 📫 How to reach me: idk
+- 📫 How to reach me:
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: none
+- ⚡ Fun fact:
 -->

 <details>